kyma-project/test-infra/docs/prow/quality-metrics.md

 ![test coverage logs](./assets/test-coverage-logs.png)

-Since all logs from build infrastructure are gathered by StackDriver, the build-in "Export" (data sink) feature is used to filter out all these lines and send them to BigQuery:
+Since all logs from build infrastructure are gathered by Stackdriver, the build-in "Export" (data sink) feature is used to filter out all these lines and send them to BigQuery:

 ![gcp export ui](./assets/gcp-export-ui.png)